ak66666/qmk_firmware/keyboards/thumbsup/rev1promicro_via/readme.md

 Note in this initial revision the thumb keys are swapped in error.
 I temporarily swapped them in info.json file.
 The next revision will put in the right spots.

+This folder contains a version with VIA support enabled.
+The STENO support is removed as there are not enough endpoints for it.
+Compile it with this keymap:

+	qmk compile -km default_via